andyearnshaw/Intl.js/README.md

 _note: the example above will load the polyfill with two locale data set, `fr` and `pt`._

-This is by far the best option to use the Intl polyfill since it will only load the polyfill code and the corresponding locale data when it is really needed (e.g.: safari will get the code and patch the runtime while chrome will get an empty script tag).
+This is by far the best option to use the Intl polyfill since it will only load the polyfill code and the corresponding locale data when it is really needed (e.g.: older browsers without the API will get the code and patch the runtime while chrome will get an empty script tag).

 [Polyfill service]: https://cdn.polyfill.io/v1/docs/